Balibo Five: Legacy

+In the arts and popular culture

 Film

-A feature film about the killing of the men, called Balibo, was produced in 2009 by Arenafilm, Australia, written by David Williamson and directed by Robert Connolly.
+A feature film about the killing of the men, called Balibo, was produced in 2009 by Arenafilms, Australia, written by David Williamson and directed by Robert Connolly.
 The film is based on Cover-Up, by Jill Jolliffe, an Australian journalist who met the men before they were killed.
 The book has been a source of controversy because of its criticism of some of the people involved in the campaign for justice.
 The film is largely based on the historical scholarship of Fernandes, who later wrote The Independence of East Timor: Multidimensional Perspectives.

 The Balibo killings episode was also fictionalised for the opening sequence of the 1982 film Brothers, written by Roger Ward and directed by Terry Bourke.

 Theatre

 In 2011, the Melbourne Theatre Company and Western Australia's Black Swan State Theatre Company commissioned Australian playwright Aidan Fennessy to write a new work on the theme of the Balibo Five.
 Entitled National Interest, the play focuses on the family of slain journalist Tony Stewart, who was Fennessy's cousin.
 It was performed in Perth and Melbourne during 2012.

-Coinciding with the play's premiere season, on 20 May 2012, East Timor's President Jose Ramos Horta presented Paul Stewart with a medal of merit awarded posthumously to his brother Tony.
+Coinciding with the play's premiere season, on 20 May 2012, East Timor's President José Ramos-Horta presented Paul Stewart with a medal of merit awarded posthumously to his brother Tony.

 The script of the play won the People's Choice award at the Victorian Premier's Literary Awards in 2012.